exceljs/exceljs/README.md

 // Set Print Area for a sheet
 worksheet.pageSetup.printArea = 'A1:G20';

+// Set multiple Print Areas by separating print areas with '&&' worksheet.pageSetup.printArea = 'A1:G10&&A11:G20';

 // Repeat specific rows on every printed page worksheet.pageSetup.printTitlesRow = '1:3';